jhu-asco/aerial_autonomy/README.md

     sudo make install
     sudo ldconfig

-If faced with an error like "undefined reference to `testing::internal::MakeAndRegisterTestInfo" when running tests, delete build folder, follow the above instructions and rebuild.
+__Note:__If faced with an error like "undefined reference to `testing::internal::MakeAndRegisterTestInfo" when running tests, delete build folder, follow the above instructions and rebuild.

 ## Running Executables
 The package provides a `uav_system_node` executable which loads a state machine and hardware and waits for event commands from a ROS topic.
 The `rqt_aerial_autonomy_gui` script